Construction Superintendent Responsibilities

-What Are a Construction Superintendent's Responsibilities?
+What Does a Construction Superintendent Do?

-A general construction superintendent oversees every phase of a construction project from the initial planning to its completion.
-There are superintendents who specialize in public works projects like bridges and dams.
+A general construction superintendent oversees every phase of a construction project, from the initial planning to its completion.
+There are superintendents who specialize in public works projects, like bridges and dams.
 Others specialize in building offices or houses.
 While a general construction superintendent’s responsibility varies based on the project and employer, there are certain tasks that are common to the occupation.

 Handling Human Resource Matters

 A construction superintendent interviews and selects workers for the job site.
 He or she is almost always responsible for communicating rules that involve on-site safety procedures to new hires as well as enforcing those rules.
 Superintendents also routinely serve as timekeepers and approve workers’ time cards.
 They are typically responsible for preparing the work schedule and approving time-off requests.

 Construction superintendents are often called upon to answer employees’ questions about benefits and pay.
 If a worker is covered through a trade union, the superintendent typically functions as the point of contact for the union’s representative.
 Superintendents are also responsible for familiarizing themselves with all labor contracts to ensure that there are no violations of the contract terms.

 On large job sites, a construction superintendent typically acts as the supervisor to the foremen who are, in turn, responsible for supervising the workers.
 On smaller construction sites, the construction superintendent may also function as a manager and directly relay instructions to the workers absent of a foreman.